 Conspiracy theories can be defined as explanations or narratives that attribute the cause of an event or situation to a secretive and malevolent group or organization.
 They often involve elaborate plots, hidden agendas, and a deep mistrust of official explanations.
 These theories can gain traction due to a variety of factors, including human psychology, distrust in authorities, and the need for certainty in the face of chaos.

 During times of major events or crises, like the 9/11 attacks, people naturally seek answers and explanations.
 These events can be deeply unsettling, causing individuals to question their understanding of the world.
 In this state of uncertainty, conspiracy theories can provide a sense of control and a way to make sense of the incomprehensible.
-They a narrative that simplifies complex events, identifies clear villains, and provides a seemingly logical explanation for the tragedy.
+They offer a narrative that simplifies complex events, identifies clear villains, and provides a seemingly logical explanation for the tragedy.

 Moreover, conspiracy theories often tap into our inherent cognitive biases, such as confirmation bias and pattern-seeking tendencies.
 We are inclined to seek information that confirms our pre-existing beliefs and to find patterns even where none may exist.
 This psychological inclination can make conspiracy theories appear convincing, despite lacking substantial evidence.